Funbit/ets2-telemetry-server/Readme.md

 ## Support

 The ETS2 Telemetry Web Server has evolved into a pretty complex open-source project that requires singificant amount of time to support.
-If you are interested in its future you may provide the author with some material support by clicking the button below ^_^
+If you are interested in its future you may provide the author with some material support by clicking the button below.

 [![](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/server/html/images/donate-link.png)](http://funbit.info/ets2/donate.htm)